 1. Have your child stand with arms stretched out.
 Measure from wrist to wrist across your child’s back, then from shoulder blades to mid-thigh.
 Cut white felt to these measurements.

 2. Lay felt out flat.
-On each end of “book,” glue gold bias tape to edge of length of felt.
+On each end of the “book,” glue gold bias tape to the edge of the length of felt.
 Run a second layer of bias tape slightly overlapping the first, and a third slightly overlapping the second.
-Measure 6″ from top of book and write “spells” with black magic marker.
+Measure 6″ from the top of the book and write “spells” with a black magic marker.
 Use glitter glue to color titles of your spells; let glue dry overnight.
 Stick lizards where you desire.

-3. Stick one side of Velcro onto top edge of book.
-Stick 1″ pieces of other side of Velcro to back of arms of leotard.
-Have child get into leotard.
-Attach book to her back with Velcro.
+3. Stick one side of Velcro onto the top edge of the book.
+Stick 1″ pieces of the other side of Velcro to the back of the arms of the leotard.
+Have a child get into a leotard.
+Attach the book to her back with Velcro.

 YOU’LL NEED • Measuring tape • Scissors Cardboard • Glue gun • Serrated knife • 1 yard water-print fabric • 1½ yards black felt • ¼ yard orange felt • Yellow felt square • Red felt square • Needle, black thread • 1 yd ½” elastic • Safety pin • Plastic frogs, lizards, bones, eyeballs • 1″ and 1½” styrofoam balls • Poly-Fil • Newspaper or tissue paper • Black shirt • Black pants

-1. Measure child’s head; add 2.
+1. Measure the child’s head; add 2.
 Cut a circle from cardboard with this diameter.
 Measure 7 to 8″ out from hole; cut outside circle to form a ring.
-Glue water-print fabric to front of ring with glue gun.
+Glue water-print fabric to the front of the ring with a glue gun.
 Trim fabric; leave 3″ overhang.
 Glue edges to back.
 Trim hole; leave 2 to 3″ of fabric.
 Cut slits in fabric overhang; glue to back.

-2. Measure perimeter of ring; add 3″ and note measurement.
-Cut four (24 long) oval pieces (determine width by dividing noted number by four) from black felt.
-Make sure widest part of oval is double width of edges.
+2. Measure the perimeter of the ring; add 3″ and note the measurement.
+Cut four (24 long) oval pieces (determine width by dividing the noted number by four) from black felt.
+Make sure the widest part of the oval is double width of edges.

 3. Lay out one felt oval flat.
-Run glue down edge of longer side.
-Place second oval on top of first; press glued seam together, let dry.
-Open ovals with seam facing down.
-Run glue down edge of one attached oval.
+Run glue down the edge of the longer side.
+Place the second oval on top of first; press glued seam together, let dry.
+Open ovals with the seam facing down.
+Run glue down the edge of one attached oval.
 Place another oval on top of it, glue as above.
-Repeat with last oval.
+Repeat with the last oval.
 Close cauldron by gluing together outer ovals.
 Turn cauldron right-side out.
-Cut orange, red and yellow felt flames.
-Glue flames to cauldron.
+Cut orange, red, and yellow felt flames.
+Glue flames to the cauldron.
 Turn cauldron inside out.
 Stitch 1 pocket on bottom edge; leave 1″ opening.
-Thread elastic through and close ends with safety pin.
-Turn cauldron right-side out.
-Glue ring to top of cauldron by folding 1 of felt over top edge.
-Cut arm holes 3″ to 4″ from top of cauldron.
+Thread elastic through and close ends with a safety pin.
+Turn cauldron right-side-out.
+Glue ring to the top of the cauldron by folding 1 of felt over the top edge.
+Cut arm holes 3″ to 4″ from top of the cauldron.
 Cut eyeballs and bones in half and glue to “water.”
 Glue all other “brew ingredients” to water.

 4. Place cauldron over child’s head and arms through side holes.
 Adjust elastic on bottom so it is snug around child’s legs.
 Stuff with newspaper or tissue paper.